 However, that is simply a feature.
 Now a benefit needs to be added to this USP.

 Sticking to the project manager example, calculate how much money you have generated or saved your organisation during your employment.
 In this scenario, you may have saved your employer money while working on product implementation.
-Your USP thus becomes:
+Your USP now becomes:

 "Seasoned project manager who excels at identifying and solving problems and has saved more than £300,000 of company expenditure while completing in excess of £1 million worth of projects during the past three years."

 Now the employer can see that they will get return on their investment if they hire you.

-Think about what the needs are of the employer and how you can provide the solution.
-Don't list your USPs; sell them by demonstrating your experience or success - anyone can have 'strong organisational skills', but not everyone can give examples of instances when they have successfully implemented these attributes.
+Think about the needs are of the employer and how you can provide the solution.
+Don't just list your USPs though, sell them by demonstrating your experience or success - anyone can have 'strong organisational skills', but not everyone can give examples of instances when they have successfully implemented these attributes.